By Meghan Foley

 In Williamstown, North Adams and the Northern Berkshires in general, there seems to be a group of people who have a background in making music being augmented by people who have been fans of music up to this point and are now making their own music, he said.

-"This area is a magnet
+"This area is a magnet for creative people," he said.

 Williams said one thing that was learned from Billstock last year was the importance of having everything at one location.